annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 ## Build-time vs Run-time Environment variables

-There aren't many differneces between the run-time and build-time environment when running a Mix project in dev environment.
-However, while using releases, they are often the biggest hurdles that we encounter.
+There aren't many differences between the run-time and build-time environment when running a Mix project in dev environment.
+However, when using releases, they are often the biggest hurdles that we encounter.

 While building releases, we have access to the `Mix.Config` of the project.
-This allows us to access the environment variables during compile (build) time using `System.get_env/1`.
-However, once built the value of `System.get_env` cannot be changed in the configuration.
-There are several ways of overcoming this.
+This allows us to access the environment variables during compile-time (build-time) using `System.get_env/1`.
+However, once built the value of `System.get_env/1` cannot be changed in the configuration.
+There are several ways to overcome this:
 `distillery` provides `REPLACE_OS_VARS` config which loads from environments from the destination server, `load_from_system_env` approach in `phoenix` loads environments lazily at run-time, or a tool like